 DeShaney v.
 Winnebago Cty.
 DSS, 489 U.S. 189 (1989): In this case, a young boy was repeatedly abused at the hands of his father, something that county Social Services was aware of, but made no effort to remove the child.
 His mother sued once the four-year old entered a vegetative state, and the Court ruled that that the state did not have a special obligation to protect a citizen against harms it did not create.

-In short, police are often the sole boot-licking authority that keeps totalitarians in power.
-They are not held to any standard the public would deem worthy, nor are they special, honourable, or helpful to the general public in many instances.
-There are far more evidences of police violating constitutional rights, daily, than there are of police helping the general public (issuing fines for victimless crimes does not count).
+In short, police are often the sole authority keeping totalitarians in power.
+Modern law enforcement is not held to any standard the public would deem worthy, special, honourable, nor helpful to the general public in the current age.
+There are far more evidences of bureaus (i.e. both departments and individuals) violating constitutional rights, daily, than there are of their help being delivered to the general public (issuing fines or arresting for victimless crimes does not count).

 No. The trust itself is sui juris (independent) and merely has the same freedoms as a state citizen.
 One is a state citizen by means of being on the state's land, pledging to protect it and even when in other states one is still of their original ...